Quick access

 Methodology

 Methodology: All spend converted to USD at mid-market rates (1 CHF = $1.29 · 1 EUR = $1.04).
 Billing cycle: 22nd prior month – 21st current month, settled end of month.
-Stand Alone Inc (app development) invoices attributed to work month, not payment month.
+Development invoices attributed to work month, not payment month.

 MAU from Firebase; downloads from App Store Connect (all markets combined).
 IAP revenue from RevenueCat.